Wolfville Dentistry

 What will things look like (including us!)?

 Disinfecting protocols are still of the highest standard and all our rooms and surfaces are disinfected between patients.
-This includes our debit machine at the front desk.
+Sanitizer is still throughout the clinic for your use.

 Proudly powered by Weebly